auth0/docs/articles/connections/social/yahoo.md

 connection: Yahoo!
 index: 36
 image: /media/connections/yahoo.png
-description: How to obtain a Consumer Key and Consumer Secret for Yahoo!
+description: Learn how to add login functionality to your app with Yahoo.
+You will need to obtain a Consumer Key and Consumer Secret for Yahoo.
 seo_alias: yahoo
 toc: true
 topics: